pslib-cz/2020l4web-campaign-KatBuresova/README.md

 **[DEMO](https://pslib-cz.github.io/2020l4web-campaign-KatBuresova/)** site for previews
 ## Description
 * This website is part of school project.
-* This side is a landing page for Vampire kiss campaign.
+* This site is a landing page for Vampire kiss campaign.
 * It was created for learning about SEO.